sebicioacata/Word-Generator-Tensorflow-RNN/README.md

 	* * *
 ```

-There's a pretty small amount of training data so it does produce the occasionl error in indentation and sometimes syntax:
+There's a pretty small amount of training data so it does have occasional shortcomings (failed indentation and/or syntax):

 ```
 In care stancile de femeie